flpcovre/LikeZap/README.md

 ## About

-Aplicação Web sendo Desenvolvida com Nuxt.js e Laravel para trabalho de TCC do autor Filipe Feitosa Covre.
+Web Application Being Developed with Nuxt.js and Laravel for Filipe Feitosa Covre's Graduation Project (TCC).

-Consiste em uma interface onde o usuário do sistema tem a capacidade de conversar com os clientes que estão enviando mensagens no WhatsApp, isso por meio da Api do WhatsApp.
+It consists of an interface where the system user can communicate with clients who are sending messages on WhatsApp, using the WhatsApp API.

 ## Installation